threader/AltanOS/Readme.md

 * SomePythonThings.WingetUIStore

 # It will schedule tasks to be autorun:
 * autorun-update.ps1                - Runs PSWindowsUpdate every thuesday at 17pm
 * autorun-maintain.ps1              - Runs sfc /scannow and DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase /RestoreHealth every 3 weeks at 18pm
 * autorun-privazer.ps1              - Runs PrivaZer to delete residue in the NTFS journal, and write ZERO to the free disk space as well as remove temporary files everywhere.
 Every 3 weeks Wedensday at 17pm
-* autorun-awdcleaner				- Runs AwdClenaer every Wedensday at 16pm.
+* autorun-awdcleaner.ps1            - Runs AwdClenaer every Wedensday at 16pm.

 autorun-maintain.ps1 will also be run upon login, once, after a reboot(!!!).